llord1/llord1.github.io/PathToPhD.md

 2.  ~~Projects of cultural and environmental significance:~~

-    * *Conservation via the collection and monitoring of data related to animals and humans; deep learning related to entity identification - animal acoustics and noise pollution, and monitoring endangered languages.*
+    * *Conservation via the collection and monitoring of acoustic data related to animals and humans; deep learning related to entity identification - animal acoustics and noise pollution, and monitoring endangered languages (on social media).*

     * Road blocks= Spoke to Ford.
 There was partial positive feedback but not full support from Dr. Ford.
 While I was able to find external support, I was unable to find internal support members; unable to form a committee from HU members.
 No traction/it did not appear to fit for a Ph.D. in data science.